sseno/sseno/README.md

-## Hi, Seno here. 👋
+## Hi 👋

-I'm an <b>iOS Developer</b>.
 I am interested in mobile application development.
 Currently working as full time iOS Developer in Yogyakarta.

 Get in touch: